Brioche Hot Dog Buns

 - 1 cup butter, cut into pieces and softened

 - Cover the bowl with plastic wrap, let rise for 3 hours until doubled.
 Deflate and cover again, refrigerate for 6-18 hours.
-Dough can be frozen at this point if desired.
+The dough can be frozen at this point if desired.
 Thaw before proceeding.

 - Place dough on a floured surface and gently knead.
 Form dough into hot dog bun shapes and place on a Silpain bread mat.
 Cover lightly with a tea towel and let rise for 40 min.